 Can I file for custody in Kansas?

-Generally, you can file for custody in the “home state” of the child.
-(There are exceptions to the “home state” rule, which are explained in the next section).
+You would usually file for custody in the “home state” of the child.
 Generally, Kansas would qualify as your child’s “home state” if the child has lived in Kansas with a parent or a person acting as a parent for at least the past six months.
 If your child is less than six months old, then your child’s home state is the state where s/he has lived since birth.
-Leaving the state for a short period of time does not change your child’s home state.1
+Leaving the state for a short period of time does not change your child’s home state.

 You may also start a custody case in a Kansas court if Kansas was your child’s “home state” in the six months before going to court and at least one parent or a “person acting as a parent” still lives in Kansas even if your child does not.1